skanaar/nomnoml/README.md

 nomnoml
 =======

-Hello, this is [nomnoml][nomnoml], a tool for drawing UML diagrams based on a simple syntax.
+Hello, this is [nomnoml](http://www.nomnoml.com), a tool for drawing UML diagrams based on a simple syntax.
 It tries to keep its syntax visually as close as possible to the generated UML diagram without resorting to ASCII drawings.

 Created by <a href="mailto:daniel.kallin@gmail.com">Daniel Kallin</a>.</p>